haimbilia/BuyHub/readme.txt

     => 062459 - Admin UI: "Double validation" messages are showing for the confirm password field while changing the admin's password
     => 062498 - Admin UI: Spacing issue while editing the shop details under the Manage Shop section.
     => 062510 - Admin UI: "Parse error" is showing while trying to sort the table according to the User Type column under the deleted users' table.
+    => 062336 - iOS: When the user tries to remove the reward points, Incorrect message is coming.
+[APP]

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.